-- Your circuit should be designed to protect the module from ESD and power supply transients. - The microSD card slot may be used for future firmware updates.
-Firmware updates are announced through our PCN.
-(Part Change Notices).
-To ensure that the appropriate people in your organization receive notices, please ask them to subscribe at www.crystalfontz.com/news/pcn.php.
-Leave the supplied dummy microSD card in the slot.
-If you remove the dummy card and leave the slot empty when the module is powered on, you can irreparably damage the module. - Observe the operating temperature limitations: a minimum of -20°C to a maximum of 70°C noncondensing with minimal fluctuation.
+- Your circuit should be designed to protect the module from ESD and power supply transients. - The microSD card slot can be used for possible firmware updates.
+If you open the microSD slot while it is empty, you can irreparably damage the module. - Observe the operating temperature limitations: a minimum of -20°C to a maximum of 70°C noncondensing with minimal fluctuation.
 Operation outside of these limits may shorten life and/or harm display. - At lower temperatures of this range, response time is delayed. - At higher temperatures of this range, display becomes dark.
 You may need to adjust the contrast. - Operate away from dust, moisture, and direct sunlight. - For modules with white LED backlights (CFA735-TFK-Kx and CFA735-TML-Kx), adjust backlight brightness so the display is readable but not too bright.
 Dim or turn off the backlight during periods of inactivity to conserve the white LED backlight lifetime.